hitherejoe/ComposeAcademy/academy/material/snackbar.md

 )
 ```

-## Declaring a Snackbar

-There are four available properties that we can pass to the Snackbar function:

 * **text** – the text to be displayed within the snackbar
   * required
 * **action** – an action, in the form of a composable, to be displayed